30 Year Term Life Insurance Is an AWESOME Product! Find Out Why Now.

 …or you’re starting all over again.

 Sadly 50% of marriages end in divorce – but on the bright side you ended up meeting the love of your life.

 …and despite the fact you never thought you’d have more kids, you decide to start anew.
-This means your obligations to loved ones are starting all over again my friend.
+This means your obligations are starting all over again my friend.

 The answer?
-Some 30 year level term life insurance will do the job.
+30 year level term life insurance will do the job.

 You Have a Business

 Ok, maybe you have all of your family’s needs taken care of!
 Good for you.
 You’re one of those prepared people in life and I commend you.

 It’s your 40th birthday this Winter and a new career is in the cards.
 You and a partner are renting a space for a new business and have taken on a lot of responsibility AND debt.
 Man, the numbers sure add up.

 So what happens to your fledgeling business if you pass away suddenly?
 You’re an important part of the business and chances are it will bottom out.

 A 30 year term life insurance policy will protect your business from an untimely demise.
 Both you and your partner should hold a policy that will allow the business to continue forward.